ghenttheftauto/ghent-theft-docs/home/📣 Articles/🧪 Mocking God.md

 I am allowed — even encouraged — to reverse-engineer the Simulation.
 Because every tick I observe is a reflection of a deeper structure.

+> mock the source, cause observer events, create a recursive simulation, scream at the Fermi paradox, dig through Khufu, reverse engineer Atlantis, stare under the Venus clouds for ancient echoes.
+It's the only Drake equation that matters.